Perpich Center for Arts Education: Literary arts

 In their junior year literary arts students start with an intense study and practice of memoir, and then move on to short fiction, eventually creating a research-based, character-driven short story.

 In their senior year students focus on work in a variety of genres, with a strong emphasis on poetry.

-In both their junior and senior years, students have the opportunity to read selected pieces of their writing in public readings arranged by the school.
+In both their junior and senior years, students may read selected pieces of their writing in public readings arranged by the school.
 Literary students are also encouraged to arrange public readings not affiliated with the center.

 Several collaborative works have come from the center's literary arts community, including an anthology independently published by the graduating classes of 2006 and 2007: "Lit Kids: Mama Bird and the Electric Rabbit" (Mill City Press, 2007).

 Media arts

-The media arts program includes work with digital and traditional photography, computer animation, digital film along with film history and criticism and screenwriting.
-The department competes annually in national competitions, and the students are required to present work in the community and develop a portfolio for review.
+The media arts program includes work with digital and traditional photography, computer animation, digital film, film history and criticism, and screenwriting.
+The department competes annually in national competitions, and students are required to present work in the community and develop a portfolio for review.